jakesankey/JSTest/README.md

 `JSTest` is exposed on the `window` namespace.
 Also, `jst` is exposed on `window` and is an actual instance of `JSTest` for quick console tests.

-You can test it out <a href="http://htmlpreview.github.com/?https://github.com/jakesankey/JSTest/blob/master/example/index.html" target="_blank">here</a>.

 Test results will be displayed in the browser's console.

 ### QUICK TESTS